Introduction to the types of ganache in chocolate making

 Decorative piping ganache is another common use of it in the pastry-making process.

 As their names suggest, these ganaches are very soft, even liquid.
-Mostly they are milk chocolate ganache, semi-sweet chocolate, caramel chocolate ganache, or withe chocolate ganache.
+Mostly they are milk chocolate ganache, semi-sweet chocolate, caramel chocolate ganache, or with chocolate ganache.
 They are used to fill chocolate shells and molded candies.
 They are often used in “one-shot” dosing machines.
-Tat’s also show the chocolate type, you use in.
+That also shows the chocolate type you use in.

-The ganache texture and viscosity ar very crucial to have a nice result with One-shot deposit machine.
+The ganache texture and viscosity are very crucial to have a nice result with a One-shot deposit machine.

 – Ganache with variable shelf life:

 Depending on the desired shelf life of the chocolate ganache, different ingredients and proportions will be used in its preparation.
-There are three types of shelf life: short (less than 2 months), medium (between 2 and 6 months), and long (more than 6 months).
+There are three types of shelf life: short (less than two months), medium (between 2 and 6 months), and long (more than six months).

-If you want tips to extend you chocolate ganache : click here
+If you want tips to extend your chocolate ganache: click here.

-The ratios of ingredients and ratios chocolate ganache
+The ratios of ingredients and ratios of chocolate ganache

-The ratios of ingredients are quiet interesting, but the ratios of chocolate ganache are more:
+The ratios of ingredients are quite interesting, but the ratios of chocolate ganache are more:

 Sugar ratio